Phil Ruffin

-Phillip Gene Ruffin (born March 14, 1935) is an American businessman.
+Phillip Ruffin is an American businessman.
 He owns the Treasure Island Hotel and Casino and Circus Circus Hotel & Casino in Las Vegas, in addition to a number of other enterprises including hotels, casinos, greyhound racing tracks, oil production, convenience stores, real estate, and the world's largest manufacturer of hand trucks.
-He is also a business partner of former United States President Donald Trump, with whom he co-owns the Trump International Hotel Las Vegas.
-On the Forbes 2019 list of the world's billionaires, he was ranked No. 838 with a net worth of US $3.1 billion.
+On the Forbes 2019 list of the world's billionaires, he was ranked No. 838 with a net worth of US$3.1 billion.